 Coradia iLint, the latest in the Coradia range of modular trains manufactured by Alstom Transport, is the world’s first passenger train to use hydrogen fuel cells for traction power.

-The zero-emission regional train has very low levels of noise and will only emit steam and condensed water.
+The zero-emission regional train has low levels of noise and only emits steam and condensed water.
 The train won GreenTec Mobility Award 2018 at an event held in Munich in May 2018.

-The Coradia iLint is based on Alstom’s flagship Coradia Lint 54 diesel train and is suitable for operations on non-electrified networks.
-The trains are currently being manufactured in Salzgitter, Germany.
+Coradia iLint is based on Alstom’s flagship Coradia Lint 54 diesel train and is suitable for operations on non-electrified networks.
+Trains are currently being manufactured in Salzgitter, Germany.